Girls are up!

 Surfing in Senegal is practiced by more than the 90% by boys, who got closer to this sport by going to fishing, which is strictly a male activity.

-The ocean is often seen as perilous, and surfing remains a privilege for those brave enough to ride the waves, paddle against strong currents, and risk falling onto rocks.
+The ocean is often seen as dangerous, and surfing remains a privilege for those brave enough to ride the waves, paddle against strong currents, and risk falling onto rocks.
+When a girl demonstrates such courage, she earns great respect within the surfing community.

 When a girl demonstrates such courage, she earns great respect within the surfing community.
 Girls gain self-confidence and feel a sense of belonging to a community where they can teach younger members and learn from their mentors.
 They realize that surfing opens up opportunities for them to seize.